TreapGoGo/hackathon-2024-10-13/README.md

 ## Features Planned for the Hackathon

 ### Current Status Before Hackathon

 - Derived a brand-new Anti-MEV AMM theory through mathematical proof.

 ### Features Planned for Hackathon

-- Implement the refined mathematical theory with a closed form of parity price and design tokenomics based on this theory.
+- Implemented the refined mathematical theory with a closed form of parity price and designed tokenomics based on this theory.

 ## Architecture